UnblockVPN/app/README.md

-# UnblockVPN Client Repository - A Mullvad VPN fork.
+# Welcome to the UnblockVPN Client Repository

-Welcome to the UnblockVPN Client Repository, a fork of the esteemed Mullvad VPN client software.
-This repository hosts the client applications for the UnblockVPN service, which is directly linked to the popular open-source project Mullvad, based in Sweden.
-Take a bow Mullvad team you are total legends.

-Mullvad VPN is renowned for its strong emphasis on security, privacy, and adherence to open-source principles.
-It has undergone multiple positive audits, reinforcing its reliability and trustworthiness.
-By leveraging the Mullvad VPN clients, UnblockVPN aims to provide its users with a highly secure and private VPN service.
+Hello there! 👋 We're thrilled you've stopped by the official repository for UnblockVPN's client applications.
+UnblockVPN, an initiative linked to the widely respected Mullvad VPN, focuses on delivering top-notch security and privacy in our VPN services.
+We're proudly based on the principles of open-source software, and our track record includes several positive audits, ensuring a trustworthy and secure experience.

+For more information about UnblockVPN and what we stand for, feel free to visit our [main website](https://unblockvpn.io).

+## Our Commitment to Transparency and Trust

-The UnblockVPN service utilizes these clients to ensure full code transparency, allowing customers of the UnblockVPN service to verify the integrity and security of the software they use.
-This initiative aligns with our commitment to open-source development and the privacy-centric philosophy of our service.
+We believe in full transparency with our customers.
+That's why we provide complete access to the source code of our VPN clients.
+By doing so, we empower you to verify the security and integrity of the software you use.
+You can learn more about our dedication to your privacy in our [Privacy Policy](https://www.unblockvpn.io/legal/privacy-policy) and understand the guidelines governing the use of our services in our [Terms of Service](https://www.unblockvpn.io/legal/terms-of-service).

-## GPL-3 Licensing and Contributions
+## GPL-3 Licensing

-This project is licensed under the GNU General Public License version 3 (GPL-3), which has significant implications for how the software can be used and modified:

-- **Freedom to Use and Modify**: GPL-3 grants the freedom to run, study, share, and modify the software.
-- **Redistribution**: You can redistribute the software under the same license terms (GPL-3).
-- **Source Code Availability**: When distributing the software or derivatives of it, the source code must also be made available under the same GPL-3 license.
-- **Community Contributions**: Contributions back to this fork are encouraged, enhancing the utility and security of the software for all users.

-Your participation and contributions are highly valued, and we encourage you to engage with this repository, whether it's through using the software, reporting issues, or contributing to the code.

-## Original Mullvad VPN Repository Information

-For more details on the original Mullvad VPN project, including features, supported platforms, and build instructions, please refer to the following section of this README, or visit their [website](https://mullvad.net) and [GitHub repository](https://github.com/mullvad/mullvadvpn-app).
+The heart of our project is open-source.
+All modifications and enhancements to this repository are governed under the GNU General Public License version 3 (GPL-3).
+This means you are free to use, modify, and redistribute the software, provided you adhere to the GPL-3 terms.
+It's a win-win for everyone – encouraging innovation and collaboration in the community!

+## We're Hiring!

+🌟 **Join Our Team!** 🌟

+We're on the lookout for talented iOS and Android developers who are passionate about building secure and user-friendly mobile applications.
+If you're excited about VPN technologies and want to contribute to a privacy-focused project, we'd love to hear from you!

+Check out our [careers page](https://unblockvpn.io/careers) for current openings and how to apply.

+## Get in Touch

+Questions?
+Suggestions?
+We're all ears!
+Reach out to us at [developer@unblockvpn.io](mailto:developer@unblockvpn.io).
+Our development team is always eager to discuss ideas, receive feedback, or provide assistance.

+Thank you for your interest in UnblockVPN.
+We're excited to have you on this journey with us!

 ---

+Below is the original README from the Mullvad VPN repository.

 # Mullvad VPN desktop and mobile app